tantaman/tantaman.github.io/_posts/2021-12-27-urls-as-display-data.markdown

 I no longer have to think any differently about the URL and handling route changes than I do for the rest of my application.

 - Rendering the URL is the same as rendering a component.
-- Handling a URL change is the same as handling a state or prop change.
+- Handling a URL change in my app is the same as handling a state or prop change.

 If I decide something that wasn't previously captured in the URL should now become persisted into the URL, I just update my `UrlRenderer` component and `decodeUrl` function -- everything else in my app remains unchanged.